SAP-samples/teched2023-DA264/exercises/ex1/README.md

       ![Join](images/join2map.png)

-9. 👉 Finalise the view by giving a name, semantic type and expose for consumption
+9. 👉 Finalise the view (click on the final node 'View 1') by giving a name , semantic type and expose for consumption.

     - Business Name: *Product_Sales_Country*
     - Technical Name: *Product_Sales_Country*